Understand star schema and the importance for Power BI

 When you choose to mimic a snowflake dimension design:

 - Power BI loads more tables, which is less efficient from storage and performance perspectives.
-These tables must include columns to support model relationships, and this can result in a larger model size.
+These tables must include columns to support model relationships, and it can result in a larger model size.

 - Longer relationship filter propagation chains will need to be traversed, which will likely be less efficient than filters applied to a single table.